prabindh/peemuperf/README.md

 evdelay = Delay between successive reading of samples from event counters (milliSec)

-evlist = Decimal value of event IDs to be monitored (refer ARM TRM).
-If not specified, below are used:
+evlist = Array of decimal values of event IDs to be monitored (refer ARM TRM).
+If not specified, first four of below are used:

    1 ==> Instruction fetch that causes a refill at the lowest level of instruction or unified cache